-The Nobel Laureates take center stage in Stockholm on 10 December, when they receive the Nobel Medal, Nobel Diploma and a document confirming the Nobel Prize amount from King Carl XVI Gustaf of Sweden.
+The Nobel Laureates take center stage in Stockholm on 10 December, when they receive the Nobel Medal and Diploma from King Carl XVI Gustaf of Sweden.

 A short introduction to the Nobel Prize Award Ceremonies and Banquets.Read about the Award Ceremonies

 The menus from the Nobel Banquets give a historic glimpse of what was served at the 20th century feasts.

 Read some personal memories from the first ever Nobel Prize Award Ceremony on 10 December 1901.Read Folke Henschen's memories

 Literature Laureate Isaac Bashevis Singer said he was often asked why he wrote in Yiddish.
 In his Nobel Banquet speech, he revealed the four reasons why he didn't abandon his mother language.Read the speech

 Medicine Laureates Linda Buck and Richard Axel share some of their memories of the Nobel Day 2004 in a video interview.Watch the video